A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion

-We consider the phenomenological advantages of four proposed elements: titanium, vanadium, lithium, and gold.
-Table ~\ref{table:elements} provides details of these materials including their densities, mean muonic atom lifetimes, isotope abundance, and the nuclear spins of these isotopes.
-All these features have an impact on the New Physics we could observe in these targets.
-The experimental values for capture and decay fractions are taken from the Measday compilation~\cite{Measday2001}, a survey experiment~\cite{Suzuki1987} or a specific previous experiment (Ref. \cite{Measday2007} for $^{27}$Al).
+Table ~\ref{table:elements} details four potential target materials: titanium, vanadium, lithium, and gold.
 Figure~\ref{fig:Suzuki} shows the variation of the average capture and decay fractions with atomic number.
 Heavier nuclei have smaller decay fractions and larger capture fractions, which is beneficial, as it results in fewer decay background electrons for the same number of stopped muons.

-In reality, the conversion target choice is a compromise between maximizing the number of stopped muons while minimizing the scattering and energy losses experienced by the outgoing electrons.
-For example, the Mu2e experiment plans to utilize a foil-based target consisting of 37 thin ($\sim$ 100 $\mu m$ thick) foils orientated along the beam axis, based on detailed simulations \cite{Rohrken2016}.